 Inventor 3-Day Course

 Day 1 of training begins with a discussion of the patent application process and the role OID plays in helping independent inventors throughout patent prosecution.
 The end of Day 1 utilizes exercises to refresh attendee’s knowledge gained from the CBT modules completed prior to training.
-Day 2 focuses on the role of a patent examiner and the steps an examiner would take when reading an application for the first time and how an examiner is taught to map prior art to claims.
+Day 2 focuses on the role of a patent examiner and the steps an examiner takes when reading an application for the first time and how an examiner is taught to map prior art to claims.
 Knowledge gained from the previous day is utilized by working through a sample application.
 Day 3 starts with a discussion of examiner office actions and applicant’s response with respect to the sample application.
 The second half of Day 3 begins with a workshop on USPTO restriction practice and concludes with a discussion of additional resources available to inventors.
 For a detailed schedule please view the Inventor 3-Day Course Schedule.
 Please note, the content and schedule of this course is subject to change.

 Operating Procedures for Interested STEPP Participants